Ryan-Brandhurst/Python_Portfolio/README.md

 # Python_Portfolio_RyanBrandhurst
 This repository consists of python code that I learned in BISC 450.
 It is the summation of nearly everything I have completed in this class over the Fall 2024 Quarter, and also is my final project for the class.
 I have never even looked at coding prior to taking this class.
-I was aware of Linux as an operating system, but never bothered to look into it because of its compplexity and lack of support from game developers.
+I was aware of Linux as an operating system, but never bothered to look into it because of its complexity and lack of support from game developers.
 At first, I struggled with navigating through the virtual machine and figuring out how to save my progress.
-Learning to code was tedious at first, because I have never had to use such precision and accuracy when typing.
+Coding was initially tedious, because I have never had to use such precision and accuracy when typing.
 I found it easy to become overwhelmed, but stuck through and ended up learning a lot.